Debunking Common Myths About Digital Accessibility

 “There’s no real business value to making my website accessible.”

-These are some of the concerns we hear when talking to organizations about digital accessibility for the first time.
-And while it’s easy enough to poke holes in each one, it’s worth noting that these concerns are one of the reasons digital accessibility is lagging so far behind.
+When we talk to people about digital accessibility, it’s not uncommon to hear these concerns.
+And while it’s easy enough to poke holes in each one, they’re also one of the reasons digital accessibility is lagging so far behind.

-Consider this: In a world where 1.3 billion people live with a disability, 97% of the internet is inaccessible to people with disabilities.
+In a world where 1.3 billion people live with a disability, 97% of the internet is inaccessible to people with disabilities.
 That’s a huge gap.
-But it’s also a big opportunity for businesses ready to invest in digital accessibility.
+But it’s also a big opportunity for businesses that prioritize inclusive digital experiences.

 Here’s what we learned.

-Business Leaders Are Most Confident About Level of Understanding
+Business Leaders Are Most Confident About Their Level of Knowledge

-While a majority of the people we surveyed described themselves as being fairly — or even very — familiar with digital accessibility, more than half of the designers and developers we talked to lacked confidence in their understanding of digital accessibility compared to their manager or leader.
+Although a majority of respondents described themselves as being fairly to very familiar with digital accessibility, more than half of the designers and developers we surveyed lacked confidence in their understanding of digital accessibility, compared to their manager or leader.

-Unfortunately, this confidence is helping mask some common misconceptions about digital accessibility that impact the way organizations approach any sort of accessibility initiative — particularly when it comes to time, cost, and compliance.
+Unfortunately, this confidence is helping mask some common misconceptions that impact how some organizations approach digital accessibility — especially when it comes to time, cost, and compliance with legal standards.

 More than 65% of the people we asked believe that simply adding a toolbar to a website makes it accessible, while more than half said that automation alone can deliver a site that is fully functional for all users.